vgcouso/ha-tracker/README.md

   </a>
 </p>

+To install GpsLogger:
-Allow the permissions that the application requests for its correct operation.
+  - Allow the permissions that the application requests for its correct operation.

-In the phone app, if you tap in the top left corner: **"Open Menu &rarr; Click on the profile name &rarr; Select From the URL address"**, the default settings for GPSLogger to connect to Home Assistant (if you want to make it automatic) will be available at the URL:

-   `https://<HOST>/api/ha-tracker/<GPSLogger URL in options of HA Tracker>`

-- If you do not want to import the properties, you can do so manually using the data provided during the integration installation.
+  - On some **Android** versions, restarting your phone requires you to open the app to send positions.
+Sometimes setting the app to use the **battery without restrictions**, **always allow location** and **allow notifications** fixes it.
+  - On some devices you must enable the option to run in the background

 To configure the application: [here's a link](https://www.home-assistant.io/integrations/gpslogger/)
-- In sending positions it is configured at 30 seconds but if you have many devices it would be convenient to increase this time in: **Menu &rarr; Performance &rarr; Logging interval**

-On some devices you must enable the option to run in the background
+  - The URL provided to you when setting up the integration can also be found under **"Settings &rarr; Devices & services &rarr; HA TRacker &rarr; Configuration &rarr; Sources"**

+- In Home Assistant, you'll find connected devices under **"Settings &rarr; Devices & services &rarr; GPSLogger"**
+  - There you can change its name in Home Assistant
+- Finally, assign the device to a person in Home Assistant: **"Settings &rarr; People"**

 ### Traccar